These vegan black bean tacos are super quick and easy to prepare for a delicious vegetarian meal.

 6. Make Cilantro Lime Crema (Optional): Using a blender, blend the tofu, garlic, cilantro, lime and salt, until smooth.
 Add 1-2 tbsp of water, if needed, to achieve a smooth sauce or thinner crema, if desired.

-8. Assemble Tacos: To the warmed tortillas, add a scoop of black beans, then top with cabbage, crema, pickled red onion and fresh cilantro, if desired.
+8. Assemble Tacos: To the warmed tortillas, add a scoop of black beans, then top with the cabbage, crema, pickled red onion and fresh cilantro, if desired.

 Notes

-For super quick meal, you just make the black bean portion of the recipe.
+For a super quick meal, you just make the black bean portion of the recipe.
 This takes less than 15 minutes.
 Serve on tortillas with lettuce, tomato, salsa or any other taco fillings you like.

 Cilantro sauce can be made a day in advance.
 Pickled onion can be made up to 1 week in advance.
 The black bean mixture can be stored in the fridge up to 5 days.
 The cabbage can be stored in the fridge for around 5 days.